Alex-Fan777/Alex-Fan777.github.io/_posts/2023-05-14-loss-function.md

 ## defination of loss function

-loss function is a function that maps an event or values of one or more variables onto a real number intuitively representing some "cost" associated with the event.
+A loss function is a mathematical function that assigns a real number to an event or the values of one or more variables.
+This number typically represents a measure of "cost" or "risk" associated with the event.

-The loss function can include items from multiple levels of the hierarchy.
-In a short,The loss function or cost function is a function that maps the values of a random event or its related random variables to non negative real numbers to represent the "risk" or "loss" of the random event.
-In application, the loss function is usually associated with optimization problems as a learning criterion, that is, the model is solved and evaluated by minimizing the loss function.
+The purpose of a loss function is to quantify the discrepancy between the predicted outcome and the actual outcome, providing a basis for optimization in various applications.
+In practice, the loss function is commonly utilized as a learning criterion, guiding the model's optimization process by minimizing the assigned loss.
+The loss function may incorporate components from different levels of a hierarchical system, allowing for a comprehensive evaluation of the event or variables involved.

 ## some loss function